mlacayoemery/somanalyst/doc/sphinx/source/arcgis/tutorial.rst

 1. Open **tutorial.mxd**.

 .. note:: Your map will not be identical, but should be very similar.
-The frames may appear rotated due to the inital random numbers used.
+The frames may appear rotated due to the initial random numbers used.

 .. figure:: ../../_images/tutorial.png